TerraformProject/AWS_Terraform_Project/Production_Modules/Module_Manuals/Module-Manual-VPC-QuickStart-Module.md

 # VPC QuickStart Output Value Examples

-**Use the example below to assist in secifying output values from this module.**
+**Use the example below to assist in specifying output values from this module.**

 ```Terraform
 ################